kids encyclopedia robot

 Marcus Freeman (born January 10, 1986) is an American football coach and former linebacker who is the head coach of the Notre Dame Fighting Irish.
 He previously served as the defensive coordinator and linebackers coach at Notre Dame in 2021.
 Freeman has also previously served as an assistant coach at the University of Cincinnati, Purdue University, Kent State University, and Ohio State University.

-Freeman played college football at Ohio State and was drafted by the Chicago Bears in the fifth round of the 2009 NFL Draft.
-He has also been a member of the Buffalo Bills and Houston Texans.
+Freeman played college football at Ohio State and was drafted by the Chicago Bears in the fifth round of the 2009 NFL draft.
+He has also been a member of the Chicago Bears, Buffalo Bills and Houston Texans, but never appeared in a regular-season NFL game.

 Early years

-His father Michael Freeman met his mother Chong while he was serving in the Air Force in South Korea.
 Marcus was born at the Wright-Patterson Air Force Base Medical Center in Fairborn, Ohio.
+Freeman's mother, Chong Freeman, is from South Korea, and met his father, Michael Freeman, while serving in the U.S. Air Force and then moved to Ohio in 1976.
 He has an older brother, Michael Jr. The family lived in Huber Heights and Marcus attended Wayne High School.

 Freeman was rated as one of the top three overall prospects in Ohio as a senior and named to the Parade All-America team coming out of Wayne High School in Huber Heights, Ohio.
 He was credited with 127 tackles, four sacks, three forced fumbles and three fumble recoveries as a senior.
 He totaled 152 tackles, including 29 behind the line of scrimmage, and eight sacks as a junior.
 Freeman was a four-year starter and a two-time first-team All-Ohio selection.
 He also ran track, competing in the 4×100-meter relay and throwing the shot and discus.